 You might also like this article: Survival improvise cooking you should know

-A paracord is a lightweight nylon rope that can have many uses and it’s a must have item for your survival bag.
-If you ever have the curiosity to cut open a paracord, you will see all the individual strong strings inside that make this rope incredibly strong.
+A paracord is a lightweight nylon rope that can have many uses and it’s a must-have item for your survival bag.
+If you ever have the curiosity to cut open a paracord, you will see all the strong individual strings inside that make this rope incredibly strong.
 Even if some of the cords inside the rope will break, the paracord will remain steady.
 Here is what you can do with:

 - String a tarp or hammock.

 - Hang tools or other items from your survival bag.

 - You can cut it open and use the small threads as fishing line, dental floss or thread to sew clothes.
 You can even use them as shoelaces.